ljmerza/ha-email-sensor/README.md

 - Wyze

-If you want support for tracking, forward me the email (ljmerza at gmail) and open a PR.
+If you want support for tracking, forward me the email (ljmerza at gmail) and open an issue.
 ---

 [![GitHub Release][releases-shield]][releases]